Ashrithhn/glad-cell-firebase-apk/README.md

         is_active boolean DEFAULT true NOT NULL,
         storage_path text NOT NULL, -- Path in Supabase Storage created_at timestamptz DEFAULT now() NOT NULL
-    );
+        -- No separate updated_at for homepage_images unless admin can edit them later );

     -- Site Configuration Table (public.site_configuration)